I Want To...

 The following steps—from offer acceptance to orientation—may take a minimum of two weeks to complete.
 All new and rehired employees must complete the pre-employment process before they can begin/attend orientation.

-- Offer acceptance and career services outreach
+- Offer acceptance and Central Recruitment outreach

 - Online onboarding tour

 When you receive your email invitation to take the tour, click on the link in the email to get started.
-Not only does this online tool allow you to complete your new hire paperwork, it provides lots of important information that will ease your transition to employment at Johns Hopkins.
+Not only does this online tool allow you to complete some of your new hire paperwork, it provides lots of important information that will ease your transition to employment at Johns Hopkins.
 You'll discover the rich history, mission and structure of the institution.
 You'll receive your employee handbook and learn about the importance of security and confidentiality in the healthcare field.
 You'll get an overview of the workplace culture and some of the wonderful benefits available to you.
 And you'll learn what to expect during the two-day new employee orientation. *Remember, this onboarding tour is mandatory, so please complete it as soon as you can.
 It must be completed 7 days prior to orientation.

 - Pre-employment processing appointment